jlobatop/GA-CFD-MO/README.rst

 Conclusions
 ============

 The main objective of the project of coupling genetic algorithms with computer fluid dynamics cases has been fulfilled.
-The created scripts have been used for three different cases, proving that GA are a good approach to CFD but only for 2D simple cases, given that each one of the optimization process took ~15 hours and created roughly 50 Gb of data.
-Further developments should aim towards a higher convergence of the Pareto front to reduce both computational time and space, so this method can be used for more complex cases or even 3D meshes.
+The created scripts have been used for three different cases, proving that GA are a good approach to CFD but (at this thesis moment) only for 2D simple cases, given that each one of the optimization process took ~15 hours and created roughly 50 Gb of data.
+Further developments should aim towards a higher convergence of the Pareto front to reduce both computational time and used space, so this method can be used for more complex cases or even 3D meshes.

 *****************
 FOLDER BY FOLDER